Where do your ideas come from?

 Describe the steps involved in creating your works.

 I’ll usually start by sketching and notating my ideas in a sketchbook and creating maquettes or little mock-ups of the sculpture using a cheap but heavyweight printer paper.
 I’ll choose the full range of papers for each sculpture and list them so I know before I start which paper will be used for each part of the sculpture.
 This can change as the work progresses but I like to be organised before I start.
 I create the naked figure of the sculpture first and then clothe them.
-There are no wires or wooden support structures inside my sculptures, they are just made entirely from paper, but they are incredibly strong because I choose carefully the right weight and thickness of papers and cut the papers so that it retains its strength and rigidity as I sculpt it.
+There are no wires or wooden support structures inside my sculptures, they are just made entirely from paper, but they are incredibly strong because I choose carefully the right weight and thickness of papers and cut each paper so that it retains its strength and rigidity as I sculpt it.
 I fix the paper into place with a tiny amount of superglue.
-I use a gel superglue so that it does not soak through the papers.
-I don’t paint the surface or varnish it, I let the paper remain as I found it, I’ve never seen any reason the alter the paper as they come in such an amazing variety of colours, textures and patterns.
+I use a gel superglue so that it doesn’t soak through the papers.
+I don’t paint the surface or varnish it, I let the paper remain as I found it, I’ve never seen any reason to alter the paper as they come in such an amazing variety of colours, textures and patterns.
 As I sculpt I’ll constantly photograph and rotate the sculpture, unless I’m sculpting a relief, so that I can see any flaws or design problems that need altering or fixing.

 Are there any other materials you use beside paper?

 I decided very early on in my career to be a purist; to use only paper.
 There’s such a wealth of diversity in paper that at the moment I don’t want to use any other materials.
 Right now I use superglue to hold the paper permanently in place but I think at some point in the future I would like to create a sculpture without the superglue.
 I am always open to new challenges and, who knows, this may mean a change in the materials I use, but I believe I will always be working primarily with paper.

 My sculptures are engineered and built to be permanent works of art.